 Structural business statistics overview

-- Data extracted in April 2017 except for data on foreign-controlled enterprises which were extracted in June 2016.
+- Data extracted in April 2017 except for data on foreign-controlled enterprises which were extracted in July 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article updates: foreign-controlled enterprises May 2017 and the whole article April 2018.
+Planned article update: April 2018.

 This article presents structural business statistics (SBS); these data describe the structure, main characteristics and performance of economic activities across the European Union (EU).
 While the statistics presented in this article are generally analysed at the level of NACE sections readers should note that structural business statistics are available at a much more detailed level (several hundred sectors).